Nkunja/weather-api/README.md

 3. Display the weather information in a readable format
 4. Save the data to a JSON file

+## Files Created
+After Running the script, these files will be created in your project folder
+- `weather_data.json`: contains the current weather data for the city entered
+- `app.log`: contains any error messages and logs from the application

 ## Running Tests

 Run the unit tests with: